MishukAdhikari/current-bitcoin-price/readme.txt

 = Why Need to see the live or current price of Bitcoin =

-Bitcoin current price helps you to see the live price of Bitcoin if you want to see the Bitcoin exchange rate you can easily see it on you own site by using this plugin.
+Current Bitcoin Price helps you to see the live price of Bitcoin if you want to see the Bitcoin exchange rate you can easily see it on you own site by using this plugin.

 = Can I see the live or current price of Bitcoin? =

-Of course, you can see the current or live price of Bitcoin.
+Of course, after installing and activate the plugin you can see the current price of Bitcoin.

 == Screenshots ==